rileysklar/weather-shield/content/docs/quick-start.md

 ## Step 2: Add Your First Project Site

-1. Navigate to the dashboard
+1. Navigate to the map
+2. Open the sidebar on the top left
-2. Click "Add New Site"
+3. Click "Add New Site"
-3. Enter the site details:
+4. Enter the site details:
    - Site name
    - Location (address or coordinates)
    - Project type
-   - Risk thresholds

 ## Step 3: Configure Weather Alerts